allegheny-college-cmpsc-104-Fall-2024/lab01/README.md

 - You will modify the files `writing/git_command.md` and `writing/reflection.md` to respond questions in the document.

 ## Project Assessment
-- **Report Quality (40%)**: The quality of the writing in `writing/reflection.md` will be assessed, focusing on clarity, structure, and adherence to the assignment guidelines.
+- **Report Quality (40%)**: The quality of the writing in `writing/reflection.md` will be assessed.
+    - Clarity and Coherence (10%): Writing clearly expresses ideas and concepts, with logical flow and coherence throughout.
+    - Structure and Organization (10%): The report is well-structured.
+Follows the assignment guidelines accurately.
+    - Grammar and Style (10%): Correct use of grammar, punctuation, and academic style.
+Professional and appropriate language is used.
+    - Depth of Reflection (10%): Demonstrates deep understanding and thoughtful reflection on each topics.
+Includes detailed explanations and insights.
 - **Git Command Proficiency (50%)**: Correctly answer questions related to Git commands in `writing/git_command.md`.
 Each correct response is worth 5%.
 - **Achieve GatorGrader Compliance (10%)**: Successfully meets the criteria set by GatorGrader.